What is a non-inferiority study design?

 In order to demonstrate non-inferiority, the recommended approach is to pre-specify a margin of non- inferiority in the protocol.
 After study completion, a two-sided 95\% confidence interval (or one-sided 97.5\% interval) for the true difference between the two agents will be constructed.

-READ ALSO: What does the differential do?
+READ ALSO: What does the term fly mean?

 What is 2 arm randomized controlled trial?